nathanwoulfe/tabulate/README.md

 On the map view, the pin can be repositioned with the resulting change to the latitude and longitude updated in the model.

-Adding a new row to the model using the '+' button opens an empty dialog with inputs for each column defined in the settings.
+Adding a new row to the model opens an empty dialog with inputs for each column defined in the settings.

 The default view is filterable by label.